survivejs/webpack-book/manuscript/techniques/01_dynamic_loading.md

 ## Combining Multiple `require.context`s

-Sometimes you might need to combine multiple separate `require.context`s into one by wrapping them behind a similar API like this:
+Multiple separate `require.context`s can be combined into one by wrapping them behind a function like this:

 ```javascript
 const { concat, uniq } from 'lodash';